secretstartups/handbook/support/workflows/dedicated_logs.html.md

 ## Identifying tenants

-Credentials needed for examining logs are stored in the `GitLab Dedicated - Support` vault.
+Each customer has a dedicated set of credentials needed for examining logs are stored in the `GitLab Dedicated - Support` vault.
 Each customer is noted by a customer number in the vault, so you must refer to the `<tenant name>` to identify the proper credentials to use for a customer.
 This is used as part of the accessible URL, such as: `opensearch.<tenant name>.gitlab-dedicated.com`.

 ## Accessing logs